-The Election Finances and Contributions Disclosure Act (EFCDA) imposes limits on the amount that a registered third party advertiser (TPA) can spend on “election advertising expenses” during an “election advertising period,” as those terms are defined in the EFCDA.
+The Election Finances and Contributions Disclosure Act (EFCDA) imposes limits on the amount that a registered third party advertiser (TPA) can spend on advertising expenses during the relevant period for that type of TPA, as defined in the EFCDA.

 Beginning January 1, 2020, the election spending limits for each entity is shown below: